Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 ### PL Kernels

-In addition to the kernels operating in the AI Engine array, this design specifies kernels to run in the PL region of the device (written in HLS C++).
-The software design of the data mover kernels are described below:
+In addition to the kernels operating in the AI Engine array, this design specifies kernels to run in the PL region written in HLS C++.
+The data mover kernels read and write data from and to the AIE array using the AXI4‑Stream protocol.

 #### datamover (datamover.cpp)